rldai/project-euler-hints-python/README.md

 # project-euler-hints-python
 My walkthrough style solutions for the first 100 ish problems in ProjectEuler.net.
+Everything was done in Python 3.13.

 I haven't found a non-spoilery way to get hints on Project Euler problems so I decided to make one!
 The steps to discovering the solution will be "spoiler-tagged" similarly to discord or reddit.
 It will be in this format: